danieldiner/readCSV/Readme.md

-# Covela challenge scrapping
+# Covela test
-> This project is about scrapping data from Naruto wikia character page.
+> This project is about creating an API with endpoints declared [on this repo](https://github.com/a0nguyen/prueba-tecnica-covela).

 ## Getting Started